eRGiBi/DRL-DroneNavigation/README.md

-# Deep reinforcement learning Simulator and Algorithm environment for optimal path finding
+# Deep Reinforcement Learning Simulator and Algorithm environment for optimal path finding

-### Working model based on Stable-Baseline3 and pybullet-drones with PPO and SAC.
+### Working model based on Stable-Baseline3 and pybullet-drones with PPO and SAC

 ### 1. Introduction